zebedal/bitstarz/README.md

 <h2>Animation techniques used</h2>
   <p>I used only CSS animations as required.
 For performance reasons, and to try to get smooth animations, I tried to change only properties that affect compositing on the browser - transform and opacity are examples of that.</p>
   <ul>
-    <li>3d animations using perspective on parent containers</li>
+    <li>3d animations using perspective on parent containers.
+The cards on the hero section are a good example of that using rotateY</li>
     <li>hover effects using css pseudo classes for performance</li>
   </ul>

 <h2>Final Considerations</h2>
   <p>I could have used animation on other elements, but I think It wouldn't add up to the project itself.
-I tried first and foremost, to complete the challenge requirements while producing organized and quality code</p>
+I gave some examples of CSS techniques and I tried first and foremost, to complete the challenge requirements while producing organized and quality code</p>